 13. Never sell puppies to a broker or pet store.

 14. Don’t always have a litter of puppies ready to sell.

 15. Are always trying to better the breed.

 16. Show their own dogs.
 They will have dogs with championship titles (conformation).
-Expect to see titles in other areas, such as obedience, rally, drafting, versatility.
+Look for titles in other areas, such as obedience, rally, drafting, and versatility.
 It demonstrates that they know what a “quality” dog looks like and they are breeding dogs to be even better.